daigokk/LIA/README.md

 ## Quick Start
   1. Connect Analog Discovery:
       - Waveform generator "W1" → Oscilloscope channel "1+"
-      - Ground → Oscilloscope ground "1-"
+      - Ground → Oscilloscope channel "1-"
   1. Launch "lia.exe" and adjust frequency and amplitude from the control panel on "lia.exe".
   1. Reading Outputs
       - Raw Waveform: Displayed in the “Raw waveform” window.
       - X/Y Components: Shown in the “XY” window in real time.
-## Practical demonstration for eddy current testing (ECT)
+## Practical Demonstration for Eddy Current Testing (ECT)
   - The following figure shows a circuit as a practical application of LIA for the ECT.

   ![Circuit](./docs/images/Circuit.svg)